alexksikes/elasticsearch-vectorize/TUTORIAL.md

 train_data, test_data, train_target, test_target = get_train_test_split(dataset, test_size=0.33)
 ```

-Our machine learning algorithm is a Linear SVC because SVMs are known to perform well in high dimensional sparse feature spaces.
-Also we don't bother performing any parameter tuning whatsoever which would require another validation set.
+Our machine learning algorithm is a Linear SVC because SVMs.
+We choose this method because SVMs are known to perform well in a high dimensional sparse feature space.
+Also we don't bother performing any parameter tuning whatsoever which would require using another validation set.

 ```python
 # 4.b) use scikit-learn to train a model on the train set